Happiness is Not a Goal

 The fallacy of being "happy"

-Happiness as a goal is one of the great delusions of our time, a fantasy constructed by cultures eager to sell us solutions to problems that don’t even exist.
+Happiness is not a goal.
 The very idea is absurd, as if happiness were a tangible object that could be earned, deserved, or stumbled upon with enough effort.
 Yet, we are told to pursue it relentlessly, as if it holds the answer to everything.

-But let’s strip this illusion to its bones: the default state of a human being is not happiness.
+It doesn’t even make sense.
+The default state of a human being is not happiness.
 It is a quiet, persistent sense of insufficiency.
 A nagging whisper of not enough.
 It’s not quite despair, nor is it contentment.
 It is the restless undercurrent that keeps us moving.
 Hunger might be the closest metaphor.
 Not the sharp, urgent hunger of starvation, but the constant, low-level ache that reminds us to eat.
-Without it, we would stagnate, crumble, and decay.
+Without it, we stagnate, crumble, and decay.

-So why do we demand happiness of ourselves, as though it were a fixed destination?
+So why do we demand happiness of ourselves, as if it was a fixed destination?
 Imagine someone saying their goal in life was to be angry or sad.
-You’d find it absurd.
-Sadness and anger are transient, fleeting emotions, weather passing over the landscape of our minds.
+You’d find it ridiculous.
+Sadness and anger are transient, fleeting emotions, passing over the landscape of our minds.
 No one would mistake them for destinations, for things to be achieved and maintained.
 Happiness, too, is an emotion, not a permanent state.

-Yet, somehow, we have turned it into a goal, a milestone, a measure of success.
-The mantra I just want to be happy has infected human consciousness like a virus.
+But we have turned it into a goal, a milestone, a measure of success.
+The mantra I just want to be happy has infected human consciousness.
 But what does this really mean?
 It means we’ve shackled ourselves to an impossible standard.
 To strive for happiness is to ensure its opposite: dissatisfaction.
 When you set out to achieve something that cannot be achieved, when you chase a horizon that recedes as you move closer, you doom yourself to perpetual failure.

-This isn’t a bleak observation, it’s a freeing one.
-To understand that happiness is not a goal is to release yourself from the tyranny of its pursuit.
-To let go of this manufactured need is not to give up on life but to begin living it.
+To understand that happiness is not a goal is to release yourself from its pursuit.
+To let go of this need is not to give up on life but to begin living it.
 Imagine what could happen if we stopped obsessing over the idea of happiness and simply existed within the natural rhythm of our emotions: the ebb and flow of joy, sadness, contentment, anger, love, and everything in between.

 Happiness, when it comes, is a byproduct.
-It’s not something you can aim at, any more than you can aim at a sunset or a breeze.
+It’s not something you can aim at.
 It happens, or it doesn’t.
 And when it fades, as it inevitably will, that’s not a failure.
 It’s simply life.
 The human condition was never about arriving at some permanent state of bliss.
 It was always about the tension, the striving, the hunger that makes us reach and grow.

-To be clear, this isn’t nihilism.
+This isn’t nihilism.
 It’s not about rejecting happiness or wallowing in misery.
-It’s about understanding the nature of happiness for what it is: fleeting, transient, and outside our control.
+It’s about understanding the nature of happiness for what it is: fleeting and outside our control.
 It’s about stepping off the treadmill and seeing what happens when you’re no longer fixated on a prize that was never really there.

 We are not broken because we are not happy.
 We are human precisely because of this persistent incompleteness.
 Our dissatisfaction is not a flaw but our most profound feature.
 The very mechanism that drives art, innovation, exploration.
 Every great work, every scientific breakthrough, every moment of genuine connection emerges not from contentment, but from this fundamental restlessness.